Sound Randomized Smoothing in Floating-Point Arithmetics: Computer representation of floating-point numbers

-To distinguish the mathematical operations (infinite precision) from the computer arithmetics ones, we will use $\oplus, \ominus$ instead of $+,-$ to represent floating-point operations.
-When writing, e.g., $5 \oplus 7 = 12$, we mean that the floating-point representation of $5$ added to the floating-point representation of $7$ results in a floating-point $12$.
-We also note that $a \oplus -b = a \ominus b$.
+Single-precision floating-point numbers are represented in memory as sequences of bits $x_1x_2\dots x_{32}$.
+The first bit is a sign bit, the next $8$ bits determine the exponent, and the last $23$ numbers determine the mansissa.
+The conversion in normalized form is as follows:

+We will write the floating-point operations in circles; e.g., $\oplus, \ominus$ instead of $+,-$ to distinguish them from the mathematical ones which do not suffer from rounding errors.

 The addition (or analogically subtraction) of two floating-point numbers is performed in three steps.
 First, the number with the lower exponent is transformed to the higher exponent; then the addition is performed (we assume with infinite precision), and then the result is rounded to fit into the floating-point representation.
-The standard allows for several rounding schemes, but the common one is to round to the closest number breaking the ties by rounding to the number with mantissa \vv{ending with $0$}.

-For the sake of completeness, we also mention the multiplication of floating-point numbers.
-The multiplication is done in a way that exponents are added; the mantissas are multiplied and consequently normalized.
-We will not use (nontrivial) floating-point multiplication in our constructions.
+An example is provided in~\ref{ex:fp:add} in Appendix~\ref{app:floating}.